-Joy Comes with the Morning: The Positive Power of Christian Encouragement—affirms and encourages those who are facing a life crisis and those who are called to care.
-Author William Kinnaird confesses his “dark night of the soul,” embraces readers who may be facing times of darkness themselves, and reassures them that Christ’s love is present with them in their experience.
+Joy Comes with the Morning, Devotional Edition—affirms and encourages those who are facing a life crisis and those who are called to care.
+Through 42 newly updated devotions, author William Kinnaird confesses his “dark night of the soul,” embraces readers who may be facing times of darkness themselves, and reassures them that Christ’s love is present with them in their experience.
 He also shows readers how they can become a source of hope and encouragement for others.
 A Care Classic®.

 Me, an Evangelist?
 Every Christian’s Guide to Caring Evangelism—presents an engaging story about a reluctant evangelist while exploring the principles and practices of sharing our faith in daily life.
 Author Bill McKay teaches Christians how to express God's Good News in ways that others welcome.
 Biblical and practical, this book shows how to joyfully, comfortably, and naturally live and share the love of Jesus with others.

 The book is also used in the Caring Evangelism course.